 The law requires that you disclose all of your previous names and addresses to the DBS so that they can correctly process your application.
-The DBS does however have a process whereby you can disclose your previous gender/name to the DBS only and not reveal this on the CBS application form.
+The DBS does however

 This is known as the 'Sensitive Applications Process'.
 This process ensures that your information is handled sensitively and securely by the DBS and not revealed to the person who asked you to apply.